 Vote the Environment

 As has become all too apparent in the aftermath of the 2016 presidential elections, one of the most important steps you can take—at any age—is to vote.
-The U.S. Environmental Protection Agency, the EPA, is being taken over by an administrator who is opposed to protecting the environment.
-How in the world can someone who doesn’t value clean air and water, who hasn’t made stopping climate change a priority, get confirmed as the head of the country’s Environmental Protection Agency?
+Under the Trump Administration, the Environmental Protection Agency was taken over by an administrator who is opposed to protecting the environment.
+How in the world could someone who doesn’t value clean air and water, who hasn’t made stopping climate change a priority, get confirmed as the head of the country’s Environmental Protection Agency?

 How in the world can someone who doesn’t value clean air and water head up the country’s Environmental Protection Agency?

-Yet that’s the reality we face in Washington, and it will stay that way unless more Americans step into voting booths and pull the lever to elect candidates for local, state, and national office who make safeguarding the environment and human health a top priority.
+Yet that’s the reality we face in Washington, and we can’t let that happen again.
+We have to make sure at every level—local, state, and national—we elect people who make safeguarding the environment and human health a top priority.